-This rule makes the following changes to the existing requirements under Section 608.
+The 2016 rule made the following changes to the existing requirements under Section 608.

-2) Lowers the leak rate thresholds that trigger the duty to repair refrigeration and air-conditioning equipment containing 50 or more pounds of refrigerant.
+2) Lowered the leak rate thresholds that trigger the duty to repair refrigeration and air-conditioning equipment containing 50 or more pounds of refrigerant.

-- Lowers from 35% to 30% for industrial process refrigeration (IPR)
+- Lowered from 35% to 30% for industrial process refrigeration (IPR)

-- Lowers from 35% to 20% for commercial refrigeration equipment
+- Lowered from 35% to 20% for commercial refrigeration equipment

-- Lowers from 15% to 10% for comfort cooling equipment
+- Lowered from 15% to 10% for comfort cooling equipment

-3) Requires quarterly/annual leak inspections or continuous monitoring devices for refrigeration and air-conditioning equipment that have exceeded the threshold leak rate
+3) Required quarterly/annual leak inspections or continuous monitoring devices for refrigeration and air-conditioning equipment that have exceeded the threshold leak rate.

-4) Requires owners/operators to submit reports to EPA if systems containing 50 or more pounds of refrigerant leak 125% or more of their full charge in one calendar year.
+4) Required owners/operators to submit reports to EPA if systems containing 50 or more pounds of refrigerant leak 125% or more of their full charge in one calendar year.

-6) Requires technicians to keep a record of refrigerant recovered during system disposal from systems with a charge size from 5–50 lbs.
+6) Required technicians to keep a record of refrigerant recovered during system disposal from systems with a charge size from 5–50 lbs.

 - Fact Sheet: 2019 Leak Rate Calculations for Appliances that Contain Non-Exempt Substitute Refrigerants

 - Fact Sheet: How the Revised 608 Rule Affects Supermarkets and Property and Facility Managers